Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general relativistic precession: Phase space behaviour

 Figure \ref{fig:HStar_Contours_Gamma_pt5} shows phase portraits for the case $\Gamma=0.5 > 1/5$.
 In the top (bottom) row we set $\Theta = 0.1\, (0.5)$.
 From left to right we vary $\epsGR$ taking $\epsGR=0, 2, 5, 10, 30$.
 In each panel a black horizontal dashed line shows the limiting possible eccentricity $e_\mathrm{lim} = \sqrt{1-\Theta}$ (equation \eqref{eq:AMconstr}).
 Contours are spaced linearly from the minimum (blue) to maximum (red) value of $H^*$ indicated by the colour bar at the top of each panel.
 Since the linearly sampled contours become too widely separated at low eccentricity, to illustrate the low-$e$ behaviour we have added dashed contours passing through $(\omega,e)=(0,0.01)$ and $(\omega,e)=(\pm\pi/2,0.1)$ in each panel.
 Just like in Paper II, trajectories are split into librating and circulating families.
 We plot the separatrices between these families with solid black lines.
 Fixed points are denoted with grey crosses.

-In panels (a) and (f) we encounter the usual $\epsGR=0$ behaviour familiar from the LK problem: (I) there are fixed points at $\omega=\pm\pi/2$, each of which is surrounded by a region of librating orbits, (II) these librating islands are connected to $e=0$ line, (III) the family of circulating orbits runs `over the top' of the librating regions\footnote{We have deliberately chosen $\Theta$ values such that the fixed points do exist for $\epsGR=0$, i.e. satisfying \eqref{eq:Theta_constr}.}, and (IV) all phase space trajectories reach maximum eccentricity at $\omega=\pm\pi/2$.
+In panels (a) and (f) we encounter the usual $\epsGR=0$ behaviour familiar from the LK problem: (I) there are fixed points\footnote{We have deliberately chosen $\Theta$ values such that the fixed points do exist for $\epsGR=0$, i.e. satisfying \eqref{eq:Theta_constr}.} at $\omega=\pm\pi/2$, each of which is surrounded by a region of librating orbits, (II) these librating islands are connected to $e=0$ line, (III) the family of circulating orbits runs `over the top' of the librating regions, and (IV) all phase space trajectories reach maximum eccentricity at $\omega=\pm\pi/2$.

 Inspecting the other panels, we see that the effect of increasing $\epsilon_\mathrm{GR}$ from zero is simply to push the fixed points at $\omega=\pm \pi/2$ to lower eccentricity.
 As a result, large amplitude eccentricity oscillations along a given secular trajectory are noticeably quenched as $\epsGR$ is increased, and the region of librating orbits is diminished in both area and vertical extent.
 Eventually the eccentricity of the fixed points reaches zero and so they vanish altogether, leaving only circulating orbits (panels (e), (i) and (j)).